VuongNM/jekyll-now/_posts/random-draft.md

 ---
 layout: post
-title: The random man
+title: Drafts
 ---

-- A random variable

-- A random man
+- A random men

+- Do what you love and love what you do

+- Recommendation series